Nobel90/Role-Play-Ai-Environment-Setup-/README.md

 1. **Launch the application** - The app will automatically fetch JSON from the configured JSONBin endpoint
 2. **Edit JSON** - Modify the JSON data in the text editor
 3. **Load from File** - Click "Load from File" to import JSON from a local file
+4. **Save to File** - Click "Save to File" to export JSON to a local file
-4. **Upload** - Click "Upload to JSONBin" to save your changes
+5. **Upload** - Click "Upload to JSONBin" to save your changes to the remote storage
-5. **Reload** - Click "Reload JSON" to fetch the latest data from the server
+6. **Reload** - Click "Reload JSON" to fetch the latest data from the server

 ## Security